DanielTakeshi/IL_ROS_HSR/README.md

 side the ARK marker is on) then we just proceed with grasping as usual.

-However, if we need to simulate if we're grasping from the top, then we need to pretend that the HSR already grabbed the sheet appropriately from the other side.
-To do this, we manually pull the other side of the sheet:
+However, if we need to simulate if we're grasping from the top, then we need to pretend that the HSR already grabbed the sheet appropriately from the other side. *This to ensure that the data we collect is representative of the data that we have during during test-time.* To do this, we manually pull the other side of the sheet:

 ![](imgs/bed_manually_simulate.JPG)